RunestoneInteractive/httlads/_sources/TextualAnalysis/graph_relations.rst

 ``referenced_c``) suggest a graph like relationship.

 There are two graph packages we can use: ``networkx`` and ``graphviz``.
-It's not clear that one is clear preferable over the other; each has some strengths and weaknesses and in fact they can be used together to some extent. ``graphviz`` may be a little easier to use, since the file format is easy to edit, and can draw pretty graphs out of the box.
+It's not clear that one is preferable over the other; each has some strengths and weaknesses and in fact they can be used together to some extent. ``graphviz`` may be a little easier to use, since the file format is easy to edit, and can draw pretty graphs out of the box.
 The graph above was drawn using ``graphviz``.